CompGenomeLab/xr-ds-seq-snakemake/README.md

 after the workflow is over.

-- `resources/`: contains `samples/` where the raw XR-seq and Damage-seq data are stored and `ref_genomes/` where the reference genome files are stored.
+- `resources/`: contains `samples/` where the raw XR-seq and Damage-seq data are stored, `inputs/` where the input files are stored, and `ref_genomes/` where the reference genome files are stored.
 Reference genome files can be automatically produced by the workflows, if they are properly defined in the config files.